bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.8 Objectives

 1) To develop a governance framework outlining legislation, administrative processes, and criteria for credentials issued by the MMO within British Columbia.
-2) Develop, modernize and improve the current Mines Act Permitting Process.
+2) Develop, modernize and improve aspects of the current Mines Act Permitting Process.
 3) Support digital business interaction/automation within the BC Mine Permitting Process ecosystem.

 ## 1.9 Principles